 Multi tenancy support allows for different rule sets with different rule vars.
+These tenants can then be assigned to VLANs or interfaces (devices).

 8.4.2 YAML

 In the main ("master") YAML, the suricata.yaml, a new section called "multi-detect" should be added.